Rhody Girl Resources

 #secondgradeteacher #secondgradeclassroom #secondgrade #secondgraderocks #secondgradeteachers

 Halloween was exhausting but so much fun!!
-It’s Halloween was exhausting but so much fun!!
+It’s m Halloween was exhausting but so much fun!!

 It’s my first year in second grade so it was exciting to try some new things but also see how some favorites work with a different age.